hsoft/seg7-multiplex/README.md

 This is done for each digit that needs to be shown (starting with the rightmost digit).
 Thus, to show 2 digits, we send 10 bits.

-To send a new set of digits, the reset code has to be send.
-This reset code is 5 high bits followed by 5 low bits.
-After these 10 bits have been sent in this order, the serial data being received start from the beginning again.

-We send two sets of 5 bits instead of one so that when we send this code, we're sure that our 5bit clocking is in sync.
+When you're finished sending serial data, send 5 high bits to signify that you're finished so that we can resume refreshing the display.
+There's a max serial inactivity delay of 3 refresh cycles ( one cycle is 1ms).
+After that, we consider that you're finished sending serial data and your next digit will be the first of the serie.

 The board itself takes care of properly refreshing the displays.
+We refresh one display every 1ms, cycling over active displays.
 We only need to send new digits when they change.